MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - [Google Data Studio templates](https://supermetrics.com/template-gallery/google-data-studio) by [Supermetrics](https://supermetrics.com/)
    - [Google Data Studio Tumblr page](https://datastudio.tumblr.com/) by DataStudio

+## Google Data Studio Bugs

+Here is a list of bugs discovered when creating this report template.
+Hopefully, the Google Data team is going to fix them in the nearest future.

+- When you are selecting a custom colour for an item, the current colour always has an additional ‘ff’ attached at the end of the Hex Code.
+- On laptops, reports with a title over 85 characters start to push the ‘Edit’ button off the screen making it invisible for users.
+It would be great to have a small icon appear in the bottom-right corner of the header allowing users to show the end of the header by moving all items to the left when UI elements (for example, icons and buttons) are pushed off the screen.
+- When you sort data in ascending order by the ‘Day of week’ dimension from Google Ads, days are listed alphabetically, that is, Friday, Monday, Saturday, Sunday, Thursday, Tuesday, Wednesday, instead of their order, for example, Monday, Tuesday, Wednesday, etc., or Sunday, Monday, Tuesday, etc.

 ## Google Data Studio Feature Requests

-It's a list of features that would make creating and managing reports in Google Data Studio much easier.
+Here is a list of features that would make creating and managing reports in Google Data Studio much easier.
+Hopefully, the Google Data team is going to implement them in the nearest future.

-- An ability to use relative links to pages in the report so that when you copy a report links don't point to the original report, e.g. /page/FChm/
+- An ability to use relative links to pages in the report so that when you copy a report, links don't point to the original report, for example, /page/FChm/.
 - Editing the header text in tables, metrics name and comparison label in scorecards to make them more descriptive or shorter.
-- Adding multiple comparison dates in scorecards, tables, charts, etc., e.g. MoM and YoY.
+- Adding multiple comparison dates in scorecards, tables, charts, etc., for example, previous period and previous period last year.
-- Setting theme variable colours, which can be used as default colour by all tables, charts and graphs.
+- Setting theme variable colours, which can be used as the default colour by all tables, charts and graphs.
 The ideal solution would allow users to adjust the colours used by all tables, charts and graphs on all pages with a few clicks.
-- A way to show sessions by major browser versions, using dimensions or calculated fields, e.g. Chrome 72.0 instead of 72.0.3626.109, 72.0.3626.96, 72.0.3626.119, etc. Also there seems to be always zero after the first full stop.
-I wonder, why is that?
+- A way to show sessions by major browser versions, using dimensions or calculated fields, for example, Chrome 72.0 instead of 72.0.3626.109, 72.0.3626.96, 72.0.3626.119, etc. Also, there always seems to be a zero after the first full stop.
-- Taking the domain name from a Google Analytics property so that it can be used in calculated fields with hyperlinks and it does not need to be manually specified when the report is used for to analyse the traffic of a new website.
+- Taking the domain name from a Google Analytics property so that it can be used in calculated fields with hyperlinks and it does not need to be manually specified when the report is used to analyse a new website's traffic.
-- Having a 'positive change colour' and 'negative change colour' switched colours by default for the bounce rate and all page load.
-E.g. an increase in bounce rate showing by default in red, while a decrease in green.
+- Having a ‘positive change colour’ and ‘negative change colour’ switched colours by default for the bounce rate and all page load.
+For example, an increase in bounce rate showing by default in red, while a decrease in green.
-- Ability to set positive and negative change colours for each column with a '% Change' metric.
-E.g. the positive change colour for Sessions is green, while the positive change colour for bounce Rate should be red.
+- Ability to set positive and negative change colours for each column with a ‘% Change’ metric.
+For example, the positive change colour for Sessions is green, while the positive change colour for bounce Rate should be red.
-- Renaming the 'positive change colour' and 'negative change colour' titles to 'increased value color' and 'decreased value colour', as it's not always accurate.
-E.g. Increase in bounce rate or page load is not something positive for a website.
+- Renaming the ‘positive change colour’ and ‘negative change colour’ titles to ‘increased value color’ and ‘decreased value colour’, as it's not always accurate.
+For example, increase in bounce rate or page load is not something positive for a website.
 - Official Google My Business connector for Google Data Studio by Google.

-## Google Data Studio Bugs

-- When you are picking a custom colour for an item, the current colour has always attached additional 'ff' at the end of the Hex Code.
-- On laptops, reports with a title over 85 characters start to push the 'Edit' button off the screen making it invisible for users.
-It would be great to have a small icon appear in the bottom-right corner of the header allowing users to show the end of the header by moving all items to the left when UI elements (e.g.icons, buttons) are pushed off the screen.